Juego de maní: History

 The distinct Cuban juego de maní form had emerged clearly by the 19th century on Cuban sugar-cane plantations, by then staffed by free people of mixed Afro-Cuban ancestry.
+According to Ortiz, the art was popular in Mantanzas and Las Villas.

 Originally, Cuban women also danced juego de maní, and this was outlawed in the 1930s, but was still performed.